 This data suggests that early April may have been a low point.
 Total consumer spending, which collapsed in April across both the United States and Massachusetts, rebounded significantly by early June.
 However, while Massachusetts' spending continues to return to normalcy, that increase has stalled and likely reversed across the United States.
 Still, stagnant small business revenue growth and increasing consumer spending suggest much of this spending is going towards larger corporations – rather than more local small businesses.

 To see interactive presentation of these graphs and others, go to the Opportunity Insights Economic Tracker online.

 COVID-19’s public health and economic impacts have grown in parallel since about mid-March, leading to increased demand for social services and public assistance programs.
 Many public agencies are scrambling to meet this growing demand while at least partially administering these critical programs through new remote systems, so for them making real-time data available has been an understandable challenge.
 One way to get a sense for how much greater this need is, though, is by analyzing the volume of calls made to the state’s 211 call center, which is administered by the United Way.
 The call center connects people with public or private programs that can answer their questions or fill their needs—ranging from help applying for rental assistance to finding subsidized daycare slots for their kids.

-The graph above compares call levels for the eleven-week period covering the onset of the COVID crisis in 2020 with the equivalent twelve-week period between March and May 2019—overall call volume has more than doubled, with concern about food showing a disturbing 528 percent increase (from 630 food-related calls over this period in 2019 to just over 4,000 in 2020).
+The graph above compares call levels for the eighteen-week period covering the onset of the COVID crisis in 2020 with the equivalent period between March and July 2019—overall call volume has doubled, with concern about food showing a 419 percent increase (from 997 food-related calls over this period in 2019 to just over 5,000 in 2020).
 With hundreds of thousands of Massachusetts residents losing their jobs, calls related to employment and income are also way up.